 - BENZOIC ACID and URTICA URENS are the medicines for URIC ACID STONE.

 - CALCAREA RENALIS is the homeopathic medicine for CALCIUM RENAL CALCULI.

-- SARSAPARILLA is the remedy when patient is able to pass urine freely only in standing position with severe stone pain.
-Patient has to wake up several time at night to pass urine.
-There is severe offensive smell of urine.
+- SARSAPARILLA is the remedy when a patient is able to pass urine freely only in a standing position with severe stone pain.
+A patient has to wake up several times at night to pass urine.
+There is a severe offensive smell of urine.

-- When there is stone in bladder- obstructing the passage of urine- UVA URSI is the indicated medicine.
+- When there is a stone in the bladder- obstructing the passage of urine- UVA URSI is the indicated medicine.